homuler/MediaPipeUnityPlugin/README.md

 ### macOS
 1. Install [Homebrew](https://brew.sh)

-1. Install OpenCV 3 and FFmpeg (optional)
+1. (Optional) Install OpenCV 3 and FFmpeg
     You can skip this if you plan to build OpenCV with MediaPipe (see [Build Command](https://github.com/homuler/MediaPipeUnityPlugin#build-command) for more details).
     Note that you need to install Xcode in this case.